benharris8/project-1/README.md

 Pac Man has a direction variable which controls which coordinate is continuously iterated as Pac Man needs to continuously move.
 The direction is changed with event listeners listening for wasd key presses.

-The ghosts have the A* logic and will continuously generate an array of coordinates which is the shortest possible route to Pac Man.
+The ghosts have the A* logic and will continuously generate an array of coordinates, which is the shortest possible route to Pac Man.
 They will then move to the first coordinate and regenerate the list.

 ```js
   pathToPacman(start) {